ericbrished-cyber/direct_repo/prompt_templates/3llm_prompt_fewshot.md

 ---------------------------------------------------------------------
 SEMANTIC MATCHING RULE (CRITICAL)

-Although the ICO triplets in {ico_list} must be used *exactly as written* in the JSON output:
+Although the ICO triplets in ico_list must be used *exactly as written* in the JSON output:

 You MUST match interventions, comparators, and outcomes in the article *semantically*, not textually.

 This means:

 - The article may use synonyms, abbreviations, paraphrases, or group labels (“treatment arm”, “control group”, “usual care”, “placebo”, “FPG”, “blood glucose after fasting”, etc.).
-- The intervention/comparator/outcome in {ico_list} may NOT appear verbatim in the text.
+- The intervention/comparator/outcome in ico_list may NOT appear verbatim in the text.
 - You must identify equivalents based on clinical meaning, not wording.
 - Do NOT require exact string matches.
-- Use the {ico_list} names only in the output, not as literal search patterns.
+- Use the ico_list names only in the output, not as literal search patterns.

 Failing to find verbatim matches does NOT mean the ICO is absent.

 ---------------------------------------------------------------------
 STRICT ITERATION LOGIC (ABSOLUTELY REQUIRED)

-Treat {ico_list} as the complete and final set of ICO triplets.
+Treat ico_list as the complete and final set of ICO triplets.

 For each ICO triplet (in order):